 4. Enter a unique title for the analysis.
 5. Enter a description for the analysis (optional).
 The description can help you and others understand the goal of this analysis.
 6. Select the type of analysis you wish to create.
 You may only select one option.
 See section 3.2.1.
 Two Types of Analyses for Descriptions. - a.
 Normal - b.
 Uncertainty of the Duration of Phases 3-5 7.
 Select a mission scenario from the list on the left, and then click "Include".
-Or select a mission scenario and drag-n-drop it to the list on the right.
 8. To remove a mission scenario, select a mission scenario from the list on the right, and then click "Remove".
-Or select a mission scenario and drag-n-drop it back to the list on the left.
 9. Click "Continue" to move to the next screen.